tarwn/lessthandot-hugo/blogs/content/posts/2013-12-01-asp-net-mvc-4-razor-starter.md

      <<span style="color: #efc986;">h1</span>>Hello, World!</<span style="color: #efc986;">h1</span>>
 }</span></pre>

-Finally you need to create the shared layout view page, right-click the <span style="background-color: #99ccff;">Shared</span> folder and left-click <span style="background-color: #99ccff;">Add > View...</span> to display the Add View dialog box, label the view page as <span style="background-color: #99ccff;">_Layout</span> and ensure as with the previous pages the “Use a layout or master page” checkbox is un-ticked.
+Finally you need to create the shared layout view page, right-click the <span style="background-color: #99ccff;">Shared</span> folder and left-click <span style="background-color: #99ccff;">Add > View...</span> to display the Add View dialog box, label the view page as <span style="background-color: #99ccff;">_Layout</span> and ensure as with the previous pages the "Use a layout or master page" checkbox is un-ticked.

 Modify the <span style="background-color: #99ccff;">_Layout.cshtml</span> view page to look like this: